 Like you, we want your family member or friend living with a memory impairment like dementia or Alzheimer’s disease to live his or her most active and rewarding life.
-Our Valeo™ program at our memory care community in Daytona Beach, FL is designed to do just that by engaging every aspect of their well-being.
+Our Valeo™ program at our memory care community in Daytona Beach, Florida, is designed to do just that by engaging every aspect of their well-being.
 We’ll not only immerse ourselves in their past but work closely with you too.
 It’s only by having a complete picture that we can offer the most complete care.

 What is Memory Care?

 Cost of Memory Care